THENDO25/wireframing/README.md

 ### 8. Focuses on Functionality and User Experience:

 * By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.
-## Key Elements in a Wireframe
+## Key Elements of a Wireframe

+### 1. Layout Structure
-* Layout Structure: Defines the arrangement of elements on the page.
+The layout structure refers to the overall organization and arrangement of elements on the page To create a clear and logical visual hierarchy that guides the user's attention.
-* Navigation: Shows how users will move through the site or application.
-* Content Placement: Indicates where text, images, and other content will be positioned.
-* Functionality: Outlines key functionalities and interactions.

-## Types of Wireframes
-* Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
-* High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.
+**Examples:** - Header and footer sections - Columns and grids - White space and padding

+### 2. Navigation
+Navigation refers to the elements that allow users to move through the product, such as menus, buttons, and links.
+To provide a clear and consistent way for users to access different parts of the product.

+**Examples:** - Top navigation bars - Side menus - Breadcrumbs

+### 3. Content Placement
+Content placement refers to the positioning of text, images, and other media on the page To create a clear and readable visual flow that communicates the product's message.

+**Examples:** - Headings and subheadings - Image placement and sizing - Text alignment and spacing

+###Functionality

+refers to the interactive elements of the product, such as buttons, forms, and animations To create an engaging and usable product that meets the user's needs.

+**Examples:** - Clickable buttons and links - Form fields and validation - Hover and animation